Authored by the expert who managed and guided the team behind the Argentina Property Pack

 Do I have to live there, or can I Airbnb a secondary home in Córdoba right now?

-Owners of secondary homes or investment properties can legally operate short-term rentals in Córdoba as long as they complete the proper Andalucía tourism registration and obtain Spain's national registration number.
+Owners of secondary homes and investment apartments can legally operate short-term rentals in Córdoba when the property is compliant and outside blocked local situations.

 Get fresh and reliable information about the market in Córdoba